tentenacy/DragHandleBottomSheet/README.md

 # Example

-For full example, please refer to the `sample` app.
+For full example, please refer to the `DragHandleBottomSheetExample` app.

 Also you can browse the issue labeled as question [here](https://github.com/tentenacy/DragHandleBottomSheet/issues)